sinistersnare/sinistersnare.github.io/content/post/02-robson-tree-traversal.md

 Yet, it successfully used those null pointers that we lamented of their waste.
 The downside of the link-inversion model is that it is worst-case linear-space.
 We had to add an extra bit of memory to each node.
-Robson solves both problems by playing to the strenth's of both!
+Robson solves both problems by playing to the strength's of both!

 ##### ***BOOM end of blog post.*** #####

 Just kidding heres how it works...

 ### The Algorithm ###

-FIXME: `a la` is used twice, be original.

 Lets start by talking about the memory usage.
 We need a few bytes of memory for this to work, here is what we will be using those bytes for: